 Name Description DESCRIPTION Enter or edit a description for the expander.
 LOCATION Select a location for the expander from the list of available areas.
-FUNCTION KEYS Enables you to assign behaviour to specific keys for specific areas.
-Select an area and assign one of the following options to that area: None

-Name Description Unset Partset A Partset B Fullset Toggle Unset/Fullset Toggle Unset/Partset A Toggle Unset/Partset B All Okay Setting Authorisation VISUAL INDICATIONS (Flexible Mode only) Enables you to assign specific behaviour to each LED on the indicator module.
-Each of the LEDs has the following options: FUNCTION - the following options are available: KEYSWITCH - select a keyswitch and the position of the key.
+Name Description FUNCTION Enables you to assign behaviour to specific keys for specific areas.
+KEYS Select an area and assign one of the following options to that area: • None • Unset Partset A Partset B • Fullset Toggle Unset/Fullset Toggle Unset/Partset A Toggle Unset/Partset B All Okay Setting Authorisation VISUAL INDICATIONS Enables you to assign specific behaviour to each LED on the indicator module.
+Each of the LEDs has the following options: (Flexible Mode only) FUNCTION - the following options are available: KEYSWITCH - select a keyswitch and the position of the key.
 DISABLED - select to disable the LED.
 SYSTEM - select the alarm type which triggers the LED.
 AREA - select the area which triggers the LED.
 ZONE - select the zone which triggers the LED DOOR - select the door and the door option which triggers the LED.
 ON - COLOR - specify the activation colour ON - FLASH - specify the behaviour of the LED in active state.
 Available options are: Permanent - always on.
-Flash Fast\Medium\Slow - varying speed of the flashing.
-OFF - COLOR - specify the behaviour of the LED in the inactive state.
+Flash Fast/Medium/Slow - varying speed of the flashing.
+OFF - COLOR - specify the deactivation colour.
+OFF - FLASH - specify the behaviour of the LED in the inactive state.
 Available options are: Permanent - always on.
-Flash Fast\Medium\Slow - varying speed of the flashing.
+Flash Fast/Medium/Slow - varying speed of the flashing.
 LED ALWAYS Enable if LED indicators remain active when keys are deactivated.
 AUDIBLE IND.
-(Flexible Mode only) Select the audible indicators for alarms, entry/exit, and keypresses, DEACTIVATION (Flexible Mode only) Choose one, or more, of the following deactivation options: Calendar - select a calendar from the available options.
-Keyswitch - select a keyswitch from the available options.
+(Flexible Mode only) Select the audible indicators for alarms, entry/exit, and keypresses, DEACTIVATION Choose one, or more, of the following deactivation options: (Flexible Mode Calendar - select a calendar from the available options. only) Keyswitch - select a keyswitch from the available options.
 Keypad - select a keypad from the available options.
 Card Reader - enable or disable deactivation using a keypad.

+Name Description

 MODE Select Linked or Flexible.
 Linked mode reduces the number of options available in the Expander Edit menu.

 INPUT Select the zone